vishal2github/noAdvancedJava/Theoretical_Notes/Web_development/Servlets.md

   + etc...

 + **Note**
-  + Instead of servlet interface, making a "servlet" by extending "HttpServlet" class is a better option.
+  + Instead of extending/inheriting servlet interface, making a "servlet" by extending/inheriting "HttpServlet" class is a better option.
   + Because, in our servlet, there's need of only service() method, and if "Servlet" interface is used for this purpose then all methods body will needed to be defined.
   + And in case of "HttpServlet" class extention, only required method's body will be defined.